jonashackt/vagrant-travisci/README.md

 Well until today, I really thought that __there is no way to do it with TravisCI__ - just have a look into https://github.com/jonashackt/vagrant-ansible-on-appveyor ([and this so thread](https://stackoverflow.com/questions/31828555/using-vagrant-on-cloud-ci-services)).

-But then I came upon these GitHub issues in my beloved Molecule project: https://github.com/ansible-community/molecule-vagrant/issues/2#issuecomment-585616279 & especially https://github.com/ansible-community/molecule-vagrant/issues/8#issuecomment-589902704, which confused me right away.
+But then I came upon these GitHub issues in my beloved Molecule project: https://github.com/ansible-community/molecule-vagrant/issues/2#issuecomment-585616279 & especially https://github.com/ansible-community/molecule-vagrant/issues/8#issuecomment-589902704, which confused me right away because it says:

-Did you know [libvirt](https://libvirt.org/)??!
-I didn't, this thing is a crazy thing - [an API for all those virtualization providers out there](https://help.ubuntu.com/lts/serverguide/libvirt.html) (sounds like Vagrant, huh?!).
-And as the GitHub Issue comments state, it should be possible to use Vagrant with libvrt & KVM on TravisCI...
-Which would give us the following workflow for our tools:
+> I give a try and so SUDDENLY found that Travis CI now coming with vmx from /prof/cpuinfo therefore both libvirt + KVM or VirtualBox now works...

+That would be awesome, since it would enable the following workflow (which would be even simpler then his libvirt + KVM alternative, which I also needed to check out (it's working!): https://github.com/jonashackt/vagrant-travisci-libvrt)

 ![cloud-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/jonashackt/vagrant-travisci/master/cloud.iuml)
 ![local-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/jonashackt/vagrant-travisci/master/local.iuml)

-- __ONLY IF__ there are Vagrant Boxes that support both `libvrt` & `virtualbox` as a provider.
-And... there are!
-Just have a look at the `generic` boxes on the Vagrant Cloud: https://app.vagrantup.com/boxes/search?provider=libvirt&q=ubuntu+bionic&sort=downloads&utf8=%E2%9C%93, which are backed by https://roboxes.org

-This would fulfil our request: in both cases a simple `vagrant up` based on the same [Vagrantfile](Vagrantfile) would work.

-## Using vagrant-libvirt to run Vagrant with libvrt & KVM on TravisCI
+## Using VirtualBox to run Vagrant on TravisCI

 First we need to configure the usual Travis [.travis.yml](.travis.yml) for our project: